Home Beatmaking & Production KORG padKONTROL Review: Time Marches On

 Shift your attention to the padKONTROL.

 Hold “Scene” and press the first pad.
-Hit the setting button to basically arm the bank for samples.
+Hit the setting button to arm the bank for samples.

 Now physically press each pad on the padKONTROL, from left to right starting at the bottom left corner.